somedatapacket/docs.humio.com/content/installation/_index.md

 **Example Setup**
 Your machine has 64G of ram, and 8 hyper threads (4 cores), 1TB of storage.
-Your machine can hold 307GB of ingest data compressed in ram, and process 8GB/s.
-In this case that means that 10 seconds worth of query time will run through 80G of data.
-So this machine fits an 80G/day ingest, with +3 days data available for fast querying.
+Your machine can hold 460GB of ingest data compressed in ram, and process 8GB/s.
+In this case that means that 10 seconds worth of query time will run through 80GB of data.
+So this machine fits an 80GB/day ingest, with +5 days data available for fast querying.
-You can store 4.8TB of data before your disk is 80% full, corresponding to 60 days.
+You can store 7.2TB of data before your disk is 80% full, corresponding to 90 days at 80GB/day ingest

 This example assumes all data has the same [Retention settings]({{< ref "/configuration/retention.md" >}}) But you can configure Humio